Bubbles (Trailer Park Boys): Conky

-In Season 4 Episode 5, they must recover Conky to convince Bubbles to go to the hospital to have an infected tooth treated.
+In Season 4 Episode 5, the Boys recover Conky to convince Bubbles to go to the hospital to have an infected tooth treated.
 Conky immediately resumes insulting Ricky and bullying Bubbles.
 After convincing Ricky not to shoot Conky, Julian shoots Conky "dead," demolishing the puppet's face.
 Julian and Ricky dispose of the remains in the swamp as a distraught Bubbles looks on.

 At the end of Season 7, a stressed-out Bubbles retrieves and restores Conky.
 During this time, it is implied that Conky might have his own sentient consciousness, as he calls the police on the boys while everyone, including Bubbles, is seemingly asleep.
 Eventually, Bubbles realizes that he needs to lose Conky for good and "drowns" him.
 Conky reappears briefly in Season 8, but is not seen nor heard from again afterwards.

-In Season 7 Episode 9, Bubbles tells how his grandfather, a vaudeville ventriloquist, left Conky to him.
+In Season 7 Episode 9, Bubbles tells how his grandfather, a Vaudeville ventriloquist, left Conky to him.
 This could be a retcon for Conky's origin or an indication of Conky's warping influence on Bubbles' sense of reality.

 Looper described Conky as the most divisive character in the series.

 Reception and legacy

 American musician Axl Rose has been described as a big fan of the series and of Bubbles.
 Axl brought the character's actor, Mike Smith, on tour with him.

 In 2005, Mike Smith in character as Bubbles, along with Robb Wells and John Paul Tremblay as Ricky and Julian, threw out the first pitch at the home opener of the 2005 Toronto Blue Jays season at the Rogers Centre.
+He appeared on the Barenaked Ladies album Snacktime!.
 A Trailer Park Boys-themed restaurant was opened in Halifax, Nova Scotia called Bubbles Mansion.
 It was partly owned by Mike Smith and closed in 2010.